 Unusually, instrumental compositions are encouraged.

-40 Contests Open
+40 Contests Now Open To Songwriters Worldwide

 Over three dozen international songwriting contests take place each year, ranging from the USA to Ireland.